 Most people will need a mortgage (Hypothek) when buying a house in Germany.
 Most major banks in Germany like Postbank, Commerzbank, and DeutscheBank offer mortgages and have mortgage advisers at their banks.
-You can apply on their websites online and then have a phone call or personal meeting afterward.
-You should search for offers from different banks to compare and get the best offer.
+Instead of applying directly on the banks’ websites, it is better to use a free online mortgage calculator.
+The calculator will screen through offers from different banks and pick the best one for you.

 It is important to take a mortgage that is affordable for you.
 In case you fail to pay back, your property may be repossessed and it can be difficult for you to borrow money in the future.